 The Chief Deputy of the Hamilton County Sheriff’s Office is the highest ranking, non-elected, law-enforcement position in Hamilton County and is second in command of the Sheriff’s Office.
 The Chief Deputy is responsible for the day to day operations of the Sheriff’s Office, and is the commanding officer of approximately 800 Sheriff’s uniformed and support personnel.

-The Sheriff’s Administration includes Major Corbett (Enforcement), Major Hendrick (Court Services), Major Ketteman (Jail Services), Major Price (Training), and Major Hartzler (Fusion Center) – all of which have a wealth of experience and distinguished careers in the Hamilton County Sheriff’s Office.
+The Sheriff’s Administration includes Major Rarrick (Enforcement), Major Hendrick (Court Services), Major Ketteman (Jail Services), Major Price (Training), and Major Hartzler (Fusion Center) – all of which have a wealth of experience and distinguished careers in the Hamilton County Sheriff’s Office.

 Media and Public Relations